BIG Difference BC Resources

 By accounting for the ways that people make decisions and behave in the real world, we can better design programs, policies, services, and products.
 We can use this knowledge to design and test improved approaches or new approaches that will encourage positive changes in consumers, citizens, or employees.

-Thaler and Sunstein’s 2008 book Nudge encouraged policymakers and executives to consider making small evidence-based changes to policy and product development and design to encourage people to make choices that will increase “health, wealth, and happiness”.
+Richard Thaler and Cass Sunstein’s 2008 book Nudge encouraged policymakers and executives to consider making small evidence-based changes to policy and product development and design to encourage people to make choices that will increase “health, wealth, and happiness”.
 Importantly, these changes should be rigorously tested before being rolled out widely.

 In the decade since Nudge was published, there has been a growing body of research that examines how to effectively bring about behaviour change.
 Simultaneously, businesses and governments around the world have started to see the potential in designing programs, policies, services, and products for how people actually behave.
 Integrating BI into policy and product development and design provides an alternative to complex legislation and/or costly marketing; BI changes often cost very little to test and implement, yet have large impacts.